ccle/moodle-docker/README.md

     * git clone git@github.com:ucla/moodle.git
     * cd moodle
     * git submodule update --init --recursive
-3. Run the setup script from the moodle-docker directory
+3. Run the setup script from the ccle directory
     * ./setup.php /path/to/moodle/code (In this case, the path is simply ./moodle)
        * If you get an error like this: "ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?", then you need to run with sudo (./setup.sh /path/to/moodle/code --with-sudo).
 Don't call sudo directly on the setup script, otherwise Composer will be unhappy.
        * This script may take a long time to complete.
 If the Docker container output appears to get stuck at "/usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/schema.sql," don't worry, everything is working as normal.
 This just means the initial DB is getting set up within the container, which can take some time.
 Wait until the moodle_docker_db_1 output has moved past this line (ignore any mailhog ouput).